- Introduction

 Trade secret protection is not necessarily suitable for any subject matter

-The difficulty of trade secret protection is that, if your information concerns a specific method of building a device or any object when putting it on the market, it would be susceptible to independent discovery and potentially reverse engineering.
-And when the information is unraveled, there’s nothing to do because you’re responsible for maintaining it.
+The difficulty of trade secret protection is that if your information concerns a specific method of building a device or any object when putting it on the market, it would be susceptible to independent discovery and potentially reverse engineering.
+And when the information is unravelled, there’s nothing to do because you’re responsible for maintaining it.

 Conversely, if you protect this product under a patent, no matter how public the information will be, as long as you hold the patent, you can take legal actions against any form of exploitation which lacks your consent.